How to make money as a teen: 9 ideas

 You can also earn money online, even from the comfort of your home.

-1. Walk dogs or pet sit in your neighborhood
+1. Dog walking or pet sitting in your neighborhood

 Here’s how you can get started:

-- Post flyers on Facebook groups and around your local community.
+• Post simple flyers on Facebook groups and around your local community.
 For more visibility, try posting on bulletin boards at cafes, grocery stores, and community centers.

 Before taking on a job, always inform your parents first.
 It’s also advisable to have them with you when you’re meeting a new client for the first time.

-Do you love to paint, draw, or create handmade jewelry?
+Do you love to paint, draw, or create homemade crafts and jewelry?
 Creative teens like you can sell products as a small business in your spare time.

 Make your own money selling these works of art:

-If you want, you can also create educational YouTube videos.
-If you're really good at painting or handmade crafts, make tutorials for other kids to learn from.
+If you want, you can also create content by making educational YouTube videos.
+If you’re really good at painting or homemade crafts, make tutorials for other kids to learn from.

 A popular YouTube channel rakes in ad revenue.
-It's one way of how to make money fast as a teen.
-That is, if you create valuable content that really helps your audience.
+It’s one way to make money fast as a teen.
+Content creators can also sell things like digital products (such as phone wallpapers or Notion templates) alongside their videos, providing even more ways to earn if you create valuable content that really helps your audience.

 3. Offer house sitting or lawn care